This is Scott Barnes with the Voice of New Jersey Audubon for

 The Voice of New Jersey Audubon is a weekly report on birding in New

-requested to submit documentation (photos, field sketches, written
+review list species (photos, field sketches, written descriptions)